wp-plugins/newsme/readme.txt

 == Installation ==

 Upload the News@me plugin to your site.
 Activate it, then enter your News@me API key.

 Start [adding your News@me tags to your articles](http://help.newsatme.com/customer/portal/articles/1331442-tagging-posts-using-news-me-in-wordpress) and allow your readers to subscribe to your topics and articles today.

 1, 2, 3: You're done!

+== Screenshots ==

+1. A simple invitation with a minimalistic design and that does not affect the reading, the News@me widget catches the attention of your readers at the end of each article and converts this attention  into a subscription to your site.
+This allows you to create a unique bond between your readers and your publishing activity based on something valuable: their interests, passions and curiosities.

 == CHANGELOG ==
 = 2.1.9 =